JLospinoso/jlospinoso.github.io/_posts/2019-04-28-c-constructs-that-dont-work-in-cpp.md

 };
 ```

 These are not available in C++; however, the constructor has similar functionality with much stronger guarantees called class invariants.
 A class invariant is some behavior about the class that doesn’t change throughout its lifetime.
 The programmer has absolute autonomy in deciding what these invariants are, so they are an extremely powerful feature of C++.

-You’ll talk about constructors and class invariants again later in this chapter.
+> Note: Designated initializers will likely be available in C++20.

 The C99 standard also introduced the `restrict` keyword.
 If pointer `x` is marked `restrict`, the programmer promises that no other pointer will refer to the object pointed to by `x`, which can potentially enable the compiler to emit more efficient code.
 This keyword doesn’t exist in the C++ standard, although some compilers may support it (for example msvc supports `__restrict`).